[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

-The work involves responsibility for counseling and assisting veterans, servicepersons, dependents, survivors and other claimants on federal, state and local laws relating to veterans’ rights, privileges and benefits.
+The work involves responsibility for counseling and assisting veterans, servicepersons, dependents, survivors and other claimants on federal, state and local laws relating to veteransí rights, privileges and benefits.
 Work involves matters pertaining to educational training; health, medical, and rehabilitation services and facilities; employment and reemployment and provisions of laws relating to veterans' status.
 In addition, a service officer will prepare and assist veterans in the preparation and processing of legal claims under federal, state and local laws and act as a liaison with public and private agencies, which provide benefits for veterans.
 An incumbent in this position is expected to exercise independent judgment in areas of concern and responsibility.
 Supervision is received from an administrative superior with work being reviewed through submission of written reports and conference.
+Certain assignments made to employees in this class will require reasonable access to transportation to meet field work requirements made in the ordinary course of business in a timely and efficient manner.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Confers with claimants or others by telephone, in writing or electronically.

 Prepares and processes claims, applications and appeals for pension, compensation, medical treatment and other service benefits; procures documentation required for validation of claims; follows up claims to assure prompt action; reviews decisions relating to claims and financial awards made by the Veterans Administration and/or state or local government departments.